 1. Set yourself up for success.

 One new dad’s best advice?
-“Get the list done so that you’re set up to take care of both your new baby and your partner.”
+“Get the to-do list done so that you’re ready to take care of both your new baby and your partner.”

-We know that not every baby comes on his or her due date, so it’s best to be as prepared as you can.
+We know that not every baby comes on their due date, so it’s best to be as prepared as you can.
 After all, once the baby is here, there’s no turning back for extra time!

 2. There are many ways to help.